cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 There are two primary competition types.
 The first is instant-run off, where agents earn or lose 1 point for each match’s win and loss, which favors small wins and equilibrium solutions.
 The total bankroll competition type counts the total winnings of each agent over all of its contests.
-This favors agents that are more exploitive.
+This favors agents that are more exploitative.
 Around 60 research groups and 120 programs have entered the ACPC so far.
 The general strategy in recent years has been for teams to develop algorithms that allow for larger and larger games to be solved, meaning that finer grained abstractions can